-The contract for the commercial spaces leased out by the Company to its tenants includes the right to charge for the electricity usage, water usage, air-conditioning charges and CUSA like maintenance, janitorial and security services.
+For the benefit of the lessee, contract for the commercial spaces leased out by the Company to its tenants includes the right to charge for the electricity usage, water usage, air-conditioning charges and CUSA like maintenance, janitorial and security services.

-For the electricity and water usage, the Company determined that it is acting as an agent because the promise of the Company to the tenants is to arrange for the electricity and water supply to be provided by a utility company.
+For the electricity and water usage, the Company determined that it is acting as an agent, for the benefit of the lessee, because the promise of the Company to the tenants is to arrange for the electricity and water supply to be provided by a utility company.
 The utility and service companies, and not the Company, are primarily responsible for the provisioning of the utilities while the Company administers the leased spaces and coordinates with the utility and service companies to ensure that tenants have access to these utilities.

-For the provision of CUSA and air-conditioning of the Buildings, the Company acts as a principal because it retains the right to direct the service provider of air-conditioning, maintenance, janitorial and security to the leased premises.
-The right to the services mentioned never transfers to the tenant and the Company has the discretion on how to price the CUSA and air-conditioning charges.
+For the provision of CUSA and air-conditioning of the Buildings, the Company acts as a principal, for the benefit of the lessee, because it retains the right to direct the service provider of air-conditioning, maintenance, janitorial and security to the leased premises.
+The right to the services mentioned never transfers to the tenant and the Company has the discretion, for the benefit of the lessee, on how to price the CUSA and air-conditioning charges.

-For the provision of CUSA and air conditioning of the Condominium Units, the Company acts as an agent because the promise of the Company to the tenants is to arrange for the CUSA and air-conditioning services to be provided by the condominium corporations.
+For the provision of CUSA and air conditioning of the Condominium Units, the Company, for the benefit of the lessee, acts as an agent because the promise of the Company to the tenants is to arrange for the CUSA and air-conditioning services to be provided by the condominium corporations.
 The condominium corporations, and not the Company, are primarily responsible for the provisioning of the CUSA and air-conditioning charges.
 The price is based on the actual rate charged by the condominium corporations plus a certain percentage mark-up as administration charges.